-(26) If a marker, examination supervisor or any other academic staff member, suspects that a breach of academic integrity may have occurred but the provisions of clause (21) do not apply, they must refer the case to the Academic Integrity Officer as an allegation of potential academic misconduct in accordance with the Student Academic and Non-Academic Misconduct Rules.

-(27) An Academic Integrity Officer may use a wide range of methods to investigate an allegation of potential academic misconduct, including but not limited to software-based investigation tools, as set out in clause (88) of the Student Academic and Non-Academic Misconduct Rules.

-(28) If the Academic Integrity Officer determines to dismiss the allegation of potential academic misconduct in accordance with the Student Academic and Non-Academic Misconduct Rules but believes that a minor breach of academic integrity has occurred, they will inform the Unit Assessor who will then apply the provisions of clauses (22) and (23).

-(29) A determination of a minor breach of academic integrity by the Academic Integrity Officer is final and may not be overturned by the Unit Assessor.
+- (25) If a marker, examination supervisor or any other academic staff member, suspects that a breach of academic integrity may have occurred but the provisions of clause (21) do not apply, they must refer the case through the Academic Integrity Management System to the relevant Academic Integrity Officer as an allegation of potential academic misconduct in accordance with the Student Academic and Non- Academic Misconduct Rules. - (26) An Academic Integrity Officer may use a wide range of methods to investigate an allegation of potential academic misconduct, including but not limited to software-based investigation tools, as set out in clause (89) of the Student Academic and Non-Academic Misconduct Rules. - (27) If an Academic Integrity Officer determines to dismiss the allegation of potential academic misconduct in accordance with the Student Academic and Non-Academic Misconduct Rules and instead determines that a minor breach of academic integrity has occurred: - a. the Academic Integrity Officer will record this determination in the Academic Integrity Management System, which will also result in the Unit Assessor being notified of the determination; and - b. the Unit Assessor will apply the provisions of clause (23) a. - (28) A determination of a minor breach of academic integrity by an Academic Integrity Officer is final and may not be overturned by the Unit Assessor.